 It's really simple to do and here you can see we do in it right now in the video below.
 I did it for a few channels

 It's now ultra-easy to get all the categories you need for your IPTV playlist on PVR Live.

 You can even assign a whole group in your playlist to a certain category, like entertainment.
 This makes life so much easier.
 Once you have assigned all the groups in the IPTV playlist to a category go ahead on to the next step, on the Fire TV you don't need to do anything because DVR function isn't available yet.

 Go ahead and click done and your playlist will be imported into the Android TV’s Live Channel app, This will take a few minutes.

-Once that's done PVR Live will be ready to use on the Fire TV just like I said earlier this may work on Android boxes as well, you know the no-name ones that just ran full-fledged Android they may even work better because they have the Google Play Store so it's worth trying it on there.
+Once that's done PVR Live will be ready to use on the Fire TV just like I said earlier, this may work on Android boxes as well, you know the no-name ones that run full-fledged Android, they may even work better because they have the Google Play Store so it's worth trying it on there.
 I don't have one to test so let me know if it works for you.

 This will be ideal for a second bedroom.
 What I like about the 4k Fire TV is that it allows you to have Dolby Vision on everything you watch, including the menus - which makes everything a little more vibrant.